billwheatley/developer-efficiency-blog/content/_posts/2024-09-30-funding-devops-for-success.md

 ### Only Business Features Make Money

 The idea here is that customers are only here for business  features.
 This it's the business feature that will make money.
-More business features means more money so much of the funding goes not developers adding business features.
+More business features means more money, thus much of the funding goes to developers adding business features.

 The problem with this type of funding is this ignores a couple other types of work, mainly: